DevOps-MBSE/AaC/docs/docs/dev_guide/profiling.md

 It is recommended to use `cProfile` for the majority of use-cases, and to use `profile` for extensibility and when there is less consideration for overhead or performance.
 You can find the `cProfile` documentation here: [cProfile Setup and Justification](./cprofile.md)

->*_NOTE: This profiler is a more advanced version of `cProfile` and has more extensibility and overhead that can be utilized.
+>*_NOTE*_: This profiler is a more advanced version of `cProfile` and has more extensibility and overhead that can be utilized.
 Majority of cases can be achieved with the `cProfile` package.

 ### Getting Started with Profile